avikhagol/avica/README.md

                         find targets for phasecal, science and bright cal for FF -r, --find-refant     find refant by checking TSYS info -s SPLIT_SOURCE, --split-source SPLIT_SOURCE
-                        comma separated values of SOURCE_ID is used to select Sources to create a new FITS file.
+                        comma separated values of SOURCE_ID/SOURCE_NAME is used to select Sources to create a new FITS file/ MS.
   --to-B TO_B           Convert to B1920

 Calibrator List:

                                use source based search on the calibrator list file.

-  -S SEARCH_SOURCE, --search-source SEARCH_SOURCE
-                        Comma separated list of sources to look for all the values -C COLUMN, --column COLUMN
+  -C COLUMN, --column COLUMN
                         Comma separated values of column to get value for
 ```